ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/air_constraints.md

 ## Witness generation vs constraints
 - create an empty variable (placeholder with index but without assigned witness value).
 - set_values(value_fn): records a closure that computes and assigns witness values for variables.
 These functions do not add constraints.
+Means the closure is stored and executed later during the witness‑generation phase (before constraints are checked).
+Use it to fill concrete values for variables that were allocated earlier (placeholders).
 - During witness generation, the executor runs the recorded closures to fill variable values.
 - You must still add constraints/lookup relations that verify the assigned witnesses satisfy the circuit equations.

 ## Invariants and compiler layout

-Some properties are not enforced immediately but are recorded as invariants and realized during compilation/placement:
+Some properties are not enforced immediately but are recorded as invariants and realized during compilation/placement.
+Concretely:
+- At allocation time the builder queues an invariant via `require_invariant(...)`.
+  - Booleans: the variable is pushed into an internal `boolean_variables` list.
+  - Range checks: a `RangeCheckQuery { variable, width }` is pushed into `rangechecked_expressions`.
+- During finalize/layout:
+  - Range checks: the compiler converts queued `rangechecked_expressions` into lookups against the 8/16‑bit tables (batched where possible), and appends them to lookup storage.
+  - Booleans: the queued `boolean_variables` are laid out into dedicated columns, and the compiled circuit enforces `x^2 − x = 0` for each (one boolean constraint per placed row/column).
+In practice, no polynomial is emitted at the call site, we tag the variable/relation now and materialize the corresponding polynomial later while building the prover's execution table.

 Boolean variables: created via add_boolean_variable or helpers that return Boolean::Is.
   - Records Invariant::Boolean.